-Whether you’re looking for popular family beaches, secluded beaches hidden away from the buzz of the crowd, or the best places to surf in the UK, Cornwall has something for everyone.
+Whether you’re looking for popular family beaches, secluded coves hidden away from the buzz of the crowd, or the best surfing havens in the UK, Cornwall has something for everyone.

 © Foap.com / Adobe Stock

-Godrevy is the northern tip of a three-mile beach, stretching from Hayle to Godrevy Head.
+At the northern tip of a three-mile beach, Godrevy stretches from Hayle to Godrevy Head.
 It is exposed to the Atlantic swell and has perfect surfing conditions as a result.
 The coastline features a rugged splendour that is popular among walkers too.
 It offers some spectacular views, with a rocky headland overlooking the landmark, Godrevy lighthouse.

 Fistral Beach in Newquay is known as the home of British surfing, thanks to the quality and consistency of the surf.
 To the surfing community, the location is well-known across the globe.
-On calm days, everyone can enjoy the ocean swell, but only the experts will brave Cornwall’s most famous big wave, known as the Cribbar.
+On calm days, everyone can enjoy the ocean swell, but only the experts will brave Cornwall’s biggest wave, the Cribbar.

 If you’re looking for bustling town beaches where you can spend the whole day, with lots of cafes, restaurants and things to do, check out the golden sands of Marazion and Porthmeor.

-Marazion beach is at the end of a long expanse of sand, stretching all the way to Penzance.
-There’s a backdrop of picturesque dunes, while the iconic St Michael’s Mount can be accessed via the causeway at low tide.
-The south-facing beach is perfect for families to spend a day relaxing, as it’s calm and sheltered.
-There are rocky coves to explore next to the sand.
+Against a backdrop of picturesque dunes, Marazion beach is at the end of a long expanse of sand, stretching all the way to Penzance.
+The iconic St Michael’s Mount can be accessed via the causeway at low tide.
+Perfect for families who wish to spend a day relaxing, the south-facing beach is calm and sheltered.
 Steeped in culture, the surrounding town is one of the oldest in England.

 Porthmeor is St Ives’ most westerly beach and features a curved, sandy bay.
 Overlooked by the imposing Tate gallery, the artistic theme continues with former art studios converted into holiday flats backing on to the beach.
 It has beach huts, a cafe and car park and is just a short distance from St Ives’ centre.